brianwilliams42/dwrbattlesim/README.md

 ## Usage
 ### Browser
 Open `index.html` in any modern browser.
-Adjust the hero, monster, and simulation settings and click **Simulate** to see win rate, XP per minute, average battle time, and MP usage along with a sample battle log.
+Adjust the hero, monster, and simulation settings and click **Simulate** to see hero win rate, monster win rate, monster flee rate, XP per minute, average battle time, and MP usage along with a sample battle log.

 ### Command line
 Run the test suite: